 topics Other usable topics, even non-financial ones, may be included here.

-The above tag is semantically generated based on an open source tagging system we utilize and includes a variety of parameters.
+The topic tag is semantically generated based on an open source tagging system and is rarely used.
+When available, it can use a variety of parameters.
 See below for a list of possible parameters, based on the International Press Telecommunications(IPTC) news taxonomy.
-Not every article will include these tags.
+Few articles will include these tags.

-These are editorial tag(s) we sometimes add to identify a specific financial category or topic.
+These are editorial tag(s) we add to identify a specific financial category or topic.
 They are specific, finite and defined by our editorial team based on their usefulness.
+Some will overlap with sector tag parameters.
 Not every article will include these tags.

 Some of these categories are based upon Morningstar sector designations.
-The complete list of category tag parameters is as follows:
+Category tag parameters may include:

 For your convenience, we have included Open API specifications: